amalarcon/Notable-Projects/README.md

 PitchAnalysis.m
 This code is my first MATLAB code that utilized the audio toolbox to extract pitch in real time and plot it so the user can see it.
 In addition, whenever a region of low pitch is found with certain conditions, the program will produce a backchannel repsonse.
+Final-Word-Guess.zip
+This code is the result of my first semester of school while learning C coding.
+This program deals heavily with memory allocation, as in the beginning of the code a structure is made with the correct answer and a picture depitcing it.
+The user gets three tries to guess and is given hints and a score depicting how close they were to getting it right.
+Upon winning, they receive an image of their guess.